vurrau/Annex-Comments/README.md

-# Comments
+# Comments App

 The user can leave comments.

-All comments entered by the user are stored in a relational database.

-database, including user data (data that will help to identify the customer).

 ## Features

+- All comments entered by the user are stored in a relational database.

+- Database, including user data (data that will help to identify the customer).

 - For each record, you can write as many records as you like (cascading mapping).